ddlandim/DS-3FeaturesClassification/README.md

 DS-3FeaturesClassification

+# Build a classifier model using the given dataset to predict the target classes.
+This is a small and straightforward test developed by HIAE to check the basics of machine learning.

+Instructions
+1. Choose your programming language of interest: R or Python;
+2. Your results can be presented in any format.
+We suggest using a Jupyter Notebook (for Python users) or RMarkDown (for R users);
+3. Add comments to the main steps of your code (in English);
+4. Consider that the results will be presented for a non-technical audience so try to emphasize the results of your work in a clear manner.

+- 1 Choose two different models of your choice to solve the problem;
+- 2 Give a brief explanation of why you picked them;
+- 3 Compare and argue over the results of the models.

 # HOW TO RUN THIS PROJECT:
 You can run this project on Google Colab, or run in your system.